davidharvey1986/ml_a2744/README.md

 ### Data Structure

 Create a `data/` folder in the project root with the following pickle files using the get_data_and_models.sh script.
+This creates a folder of

+- data/convergence contains idealised data of projected mass maps only
+- data/shear containts the shear maps and kappa maps
+- data/obs/concat contains idealised forward modelled maps

 All datasets include

 **Bahamas domain:**
 - `bahamas_cdm.pkl` (no cross-section, class 0)